S-C-dV/Connect-4-game-with-player-history/README.md

 In this project, I will build a connect 4 game and allow the player to see a history of their previously-played games.
-2 players will take turns placing coins in the grid, and when the game is over they can view their previous boards with who won and what the final board looked like, as well as the proportion of wins for each player.
+2 players will take turns placing coins in the grid, and when the game is over they can view their previous boards with who won and what the final board looked like.

 This will therefore simply be a game made for 2 people in need of a distraction, with the desire to have the opportunity to learn from their moves by keeping a record of their techniques.
 This ability to keep a record